Cassandra

 “I sat alone in my tower” — The Fate of Ophelia

-Community readers link the tower of The Fate of Ophelia to Cassandra, the last place Taylor wrote herself into one — isolated, disbelieved, "weaving nightmares" after being targeted.
-The image carries the same charge of a woman shut away and unheard; the difference is the exit, with this song's speaker drawn out of the tower rather than left to it.
+Community readers link the tower of The Fate of Ophelia to Cassandra, the last place Taylor wrote herself into one: isolated, disbelieved, "weaving nightmares" after being targeted.
+Both towers hold the same figure, a woman shut away and unheard, but the endings differ.
+Where Cassandra is left in hers, this speaker is drawn out of it.

 love as profit